jakartaee/rest/CONTRIBUTING.md

-# Contributing to Jakarta RESTful Web Services
+# Contributing to the Jakarta RESTful Web Services Project

 Thanks for your interest in this project.

 ## Project description

-JAX-RS: Java API for RESTful Web Services (JAX-RS) is a Java programming language API spec that provides support in creating web services according to the Representational State Transfer (REST) architectural pattern.
+Jakarta RESTful Web Services provides a specification document, TCK and foundational API to develop web services following the Representational State Transfer (REST) architectural pattern.

 * https://projects.eclipse.org/projects/ee4j.jaxrs